oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_cloud_bridge_inventory_facts_module.rst

                                                         </td>
                                 <td>
                                                                                                                             <ul style="margin: 0; padding: 0"><b>Choices:</b>
-                                                                                                                                                                <li>id</li>
                                                                                                                                                                 <li>timeCreated</li>
+                                                                                                                                                                                                <li>timeUpdated</li>
                                                                                                                                                                                                 <li>displayName</li>
                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Specifies the field to sort by.
-Accepts only one field.
-By default, when you sort by time fields, results are shown in descending order.
-All other fields default to ascending order.
-Sorting related parameters are ignored when parameter `query` is present (search operation and sorting order is by relevance score in descending order).</div>
+                                            <div>The field to sort by.
+Only one sort order may be provided.
+Default order for timeCreated is descending.
+Default order for displayName is ascending.</div>
                                                         </td>
             </tr>
                                 <tr>